Hand Tallies for elections and policies;

 Brian Wichman wrote a program to tally Tideman's CPO-STV.
 In Pascal.

-Nicholas Tideman supervised Yingjia Ding and Xingming Tan at Virginia Tech in programming STV using the Newland- Britton quota. in Pascal for DOS, version 2.2, May 23, 1994.
+T. Nicholas Tideman supervised Yingjia Ding and Xingming Tan at Virginia Tech in programming STV using the Newland- Britton quota. in Pascal for DOS, version 2.2, May 23, 1994.

-project funding software offers several Excel ballots and tally programs for selecting projects and setting their budgets.
+The page on project-funding software offers several Excel ballots and tally programs for selecting projects and setting their budgets.

-Excel spreadsheets work in Open Office, which is free for computers with Windows, Macintosh or Linux.
-To use the online version of each spreadsheet at Google, write to VotingSite==REMOVE THIS== at aol dot com.
+Excel spreadsheets often work in Open Office, which is free for computers with Windows, Macintosh OS-X or Linux.
+To use the online versions at Google, write to voting - site at gmai l.
+No dashes, dots or spaces.

 You may download the Excel version to change the department names and current budgets.
 Then upload it to use on the Web in your own Google account.
 Or use it through a local network where you can give each page a different password.